this will probably just turn into a verbal diarrhea repository for my ongoing dissatisfactions with life

 With that path gone, I focused on the sort-term.
 From the start I knew it was a slippery path down unimpeded hedonism.
 The male orgasm would be an apt parallel with what I feared.
 Transient, surface-deep, I trusted it less than Harbor Freight branded food.

 And so I attempted to find a medium.
 Short-term gratification with long-term progress.
 I found limited successes here, some more than others.
 But work thoroughly sodomized this delicate arrangement, sapping away all my time.
 It sometimes becomes latent and I carry on my day-to-day.
 But the absence of ambiguity doesn’t equal happiness in my life.
 In fact, I looked to that as another source of distress.
 I took pride in my neuroticism.
-No matter how futile and maladaptive the outlooks Introspection bred became, I took pride
+No matter how futile and maladaptive the outlooks introspection bred, I took pride in a deliberate, conscious day-to-day.

 And I think that’s a fundamental crux to my identify.
 I’m constantly devaluing my issues like most people do, but that doesn’t delegitimize its existence.
 That’s why I have to elucidate everything.
 To catch myself on autopilot and thoroughly interrogate my “of course I would do that” side.